dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 > You should use [`crossterm`](https://docs.rs/crossterm/latest/crossterm/terminal/index.html#raw-mode) to do this
 > in a game you want to distribute or at least add an event handler for the sigint signal.

-We now listen to the users keyboard and are executing functions on each key we're interested in for navigation.
+We now listen to the user's keyboard and are executing functions on each key we're interested in for navigation.
 Naturally our next step should be to actually navigate our player on the board.

 ## Moving around